 If you notice, most vintage Elephant brand bandanas don’t have RN’s or WPL numbers.
 But while doing research on this brand I discovered a RN on an Elephant brand paper label online.
 It looked like it said either 19360 or 19380.
 My theory is that the company that owned rights to the original Elephant brand had finally obtained a RN from the USPTO and was now marking the number on their products.
 And I recently found a newer-but-still-vintage Elephant bandana marked 13962.

 WPL 423 is the Levi’s code, registered under the Wool Products Labeling act.

 WPL 9939- registered to Victor Handal & Bros- the tan bandana several photos back shows this.
 I’ll add a better picture when I have one.

 Wait!
 What about those 3 and 4 digit WPL’s?
-I think they were originally issued with either a 0 or 00 ahead of those numbers, and the companies chose to drop them when printing textiles.
-Makes sense, right?
+Just another theory but maybe were originally issued with either a 0 or 00 ahead of those numbers and the companies chose to drop them when printing textiles.

 Bandanas that have narrow turned hems are usually (but not always) older than ones with machine overcast edges.
 Those overcast edges were being done on bandanas, scarves and handkerchiefs as early as the 1950s.

 White dots along the edge